Armenian religion in Cyprus: Nicosia

-Finally, the Holy Saviour of All [Սուրբ Ամենափրկիչ (Sourp Amenapergitch)] chapel was built between 1995 and 1996 by architects Athos & Alkis Dikaios and by donation of Aram and Bedros Kalaydjian.
-Located in Corinth street in Strovolos, Nicosia, within the premises of the Kalaydjian Rest Home for the Elderly, its foundation stone was laid on 15 December 1995 by the Catholicos of the Great House of Cilicia, Aram I, who inaugurated it on 16 February 1997.
+The Holy Saviour of All chapel was built between 1995 and 1996 by architects Athos and Alkis Dikaios with donations from Aram and Bedros Kalaydjian.
+It is located on Corinth Street in Strovolos, Nicosia, within the premises of the Kalaydjian Rest Home for the Elderly, its foundation stone was laid on 15 December 1995 by the Catholicos of the Great House of Cilicia, Aram I, who inaugurated it on 16 February 1997.
 Matins are held regularly.
 On top of its entrance, there is a marble inscription in Armenian reading: